Zyst/vscode-babel/README.md

 # VSCode - Babel
 This is a standalone version of the syntax given with [vscode-flowtype](https://github.com/flowtype/flow-for-vscode).

 Improves majorly on the grammar distributed by default with vscode.

-This language extension brings no changes to intellisense
+This language extension brings no changes to the intellisense

 ## What does it looks like?

-### Ok i'm sold how do i try it?
+## Ok i'm sold how do i try it?
 You can find it on VSCode Marketplace shift+cmd+p + install extension -> search for Babel Syntax